-Point being, you need to hand warm leads to sales as soon as possible.
-And the way you determine which leads are ready to pass to sales is through lead scoring.
-Identify your personas; determine which user interactions and characteristics (company size, location, industry, etc.) are most important to your company; and then assign point values to each of those behaviors, which will vary from organization to organization, but opening an email, downloading an eBook, and attending an event are all common lead scoring actions.
-Make sure to get input from relevant sales, marketing, and executive stakeholders, and then put your scoring plan into action!
+An effective strategy to automatically determine which leads are ready to pass to sales is lead scoring.
+Identify your personas, determine which user interactions and characteristics are most important to your company, and then assign point values to each interaction.
+Key interactions will vary from organization to organization, but opening an email, downloading an eBook, and visiting a pricing page are all common lead scoring actions.
+Make sure to get input from relevant sales, marketing, and executive stakeholders, and then put your scoring plan into action.

-A lead isn’t going to suddenly stop interacting with your brand and digital properties just because they’ve gone from a marketing qualified lead (MQL) to a sales qualified lead (SQL).
-Further, the actions they take and the way they engage with you online, during webinars, or at physical events is going to influence the way your sales team communicates with them.
-Therefore, those same sales reps need to have high line of sight into those activities.
+A lead isn’t going to suddenly change how they interact with your company just because they’ve transitioned internally from an MQL to an SQL.
+Furthermore, the actions they take and the way they engage with you online will directly influence how your sales team decides to communicate with them.
+Therefore, those same sales reps need to have a clear line of sight into those activities.

 4) Eliminate Duplicate Instances

-As stated above, one of the top benefits of integrating your marketing automation platform with your CRM is that you’re able to unify your data through automated communication between the two systems.
-Unfortunately, prospects don’t always reach out in the same way, which can lead to duplicate instances in your records.
+One of the primary benefits of integrating your marketing automation platform with your CRM is the ability to unify your data through automated communication between the two systems.
+Unfortunately, prospects don’t always reach out in the same way, leading to duplicate instances in your records.

-For instance, if a prospect calls your company and is put in touch with a sales rep, the sales rep’s first inclination might be to enter the prospect into the CRM.
+For example, if a prospect downloads an eBook, then also calls your company and is put in touch with a sales rep, the sales rep’s first inclination might be to enter the prospect into the CRM.
 Naturally, this could lead to duplication if the prospect had already been registered in your marketing automation tool.

 5) Integrate with Agility

-The first month or so of your new CRM/marketing automation integration is going to be glorious.
-Your sales and marketing teams are going to feel connected in a way they never realized was possible, and you’re likely going to see a fairly pronounced increase in productivity and performance.
+The first month or so of your new CRM and marketing automation integration will feel amazing.
+Your sales and marketing teams will be connected in ways they never realized were possible, and you’ll likely see a pronounced increase in productivity and performance.

-Things change quickly in our digital world, however, and your teams will need to make adjustments at regular intervals over the lifetime of your integration – likely to both the CRM and your chosen marketing automation tool.
-Further, they’ll need to make those adjustments on the fly to avoid any downtime, which could be devastating to your organization’s business efforts.
-This means your integration needs to be configured in a way that doesn’t require any coding knowledge.
-Bringing IT into the fold will only delay the process further, wasting valuable time, resources, and money in the process.
+Maintaining this edge requires you to adjust at regular intervals over the lifetime of your integration – likely to both the CRM and your chosen marketing automation tool.
+Furthermore, you’ll likely need to adjust on the fly to avoid downtime.
+This means that your integration needs to be configured in a way that doesn’t require any heavy coding knowledge.

-Streamline Your CRM Integration with Act-On Marketing Automation Software
+Ready for Results?
+Integrate Your CRM with Act-On Marketing Automation Software